watershed

 Planning and first steps: Conversations for Watershed began midway through 2022, and the active phase of work began in March 2023 with the first gathering in Glenridding village hall, where participants shared their concerns, their joys, their aspirations for this place, and had a chance to chat with one another – many disciplines and interest groups were represented here.

 Artists research, walks, and talks.
-From April until July, 2023, the five artists will be spending time in the Ullswater area, to walk or work alongside people who know the place well, and to get a feel for the land.
+From April until July, 2023, the five artists spent time in the Ullswater area, to walk or work alongside people who know the place well, and to get a feel for the land.

 A scene showing hills, with a small pool of water in the foreground and a glimpse of a lake in the distance